ustwo/engineering-blog/README.md

 ### New to the Project? <a name="new_to_the_project"></a>

-If you are a new developer, we are a docker container to development environment, just run the command below to have all things done, running at port: 4000
+If you are a new developer, you'll need to first [install Docker](https://docs.docker.com/get-docker/).

+Once that's done, just run the command below to set up your docker container, running at port: 4000

 ```docker-compose
 docker-compose up